-For thousands of years Indigenous Peoples and Nations practiced the traditional art of tattooing, but because of the influences of colonization, this practice became severely diminished in the last 150 years or so until recently.
-In recent years, there has been an exciting resurgence movement of traditional tattooing practices from North to South, East to West all over North America.
+For thousands of years Indigenous Peoples and Nations practiced the traditional art of tattooing, but because of genocide and influences of colonization, this practice as well as the practice of using traditional paint on our bodies, became severely diminished in the last 150 years or so until recently.

 Our goal is to raise funds for the following:

-- Travel/Accomodation for 10 Indigenous traditional tattoo artists; including Jay Soule, Kanenhariyo Seth Lefort, Dion Kazsas, Marjorie Tahbone and others.
+- Travel/Accomodation for 10 Indigenous traditional tattoo artists and knowledge keepers;

-- Offerings and gifts for Elders to lead the ceremony
+- Offerings, gifts and help for travel for Elders to lead the ceremony

-- Supplies for the camp including: wood, rental of trappers tents, rental of dishes (we don't use styrophom or any disposable items that would damage the environment), water, porta potties, etc.
+- Supplies including: wood, rental of trappers tents, rental of dishes (we don't use styrophom or any disposable items that would damage the environment), water, porta potties, etc.

 There will be no cost for those attending.
 And no cost to us for a venue rental.